-The mosque around it was built in the 16th century during the Ottoman era.
-There was originally a pagan temple at the spot, and later a Jewish synagogue and then a Christian church.
+The mosque around it, meanwhile, was built in the 16th century during the Ottoman era.
+There was originally a pagan temple at the spot, and later a Jewish synagogue followed by a Christian church.

 Şanlıurfa Province is home to the world’s very oldest temples and settlements, while Urfa has remained an important city ever since.